MRaheem99/mr-studio/README.md

 **MR Studio** is a **powerful animation software** built with **JavaScript** that runs entirely in your browser.
 It's a **lightweight**, **web-based 2D animation software** designed specifically for **YouTubers**, **animation channels**, and content creators who need to create stunning **YouTube videos** without expensive software.

+MR Studio is a powerful free web-based javascript animation software, browser-based animation tool that combines vector drawing, keyframe animation, and professional export features.
+Create stunning animations, create cartoon animations, create animation videos for Youtube channel, draw freehand with multiple brush types, group objects, add keyframes with easing, and export to video or GIF - all without installing any software.

-Whether you are creating explainer videos, animated intros, or full-length **YouTube videos**, MR Studio provides professional-grade tools in a lightweight package that runs on any device with a browser.
+Whether you are a professional animator, YouTuber, creating animation on YouTube channel, cartoon animator, motion graphics designer, or hobbyist, MR Studio provides the professional-grade tools you need to bring your ideas to life.

 ### 🎯 Perfect for:
 - ✅ **YouTubers** creating animated content